proofcarryingdata/zupass/README.md

 This is a PCD because anyone can verify that what it claims is true by running the RSA signature verification locally.

-**This "PCD" software abstraction is partially inspired by a spiritually similar academic cryptography concept of [the same name](https://dspace.mit.edu/handle/1721.1/61151).
+**Our "PCD" abstraction is partially inspired by a spiritually similar academic cryptography concept of [the same name](https://dspace.mit.edu/handle/1721.1/61151).
 Note that the academic term has a slightly different technical definition.*

 ### What is the PCD SDK?